niomwungeri-fabrice/pa-users-ui/README.md

 - ### Pre-requisite:
 Make sure you local server is running.
 How to set Up your local [server](https://github.com/niomwungeri-fabrice/pa-users-api)
 - ### Getting started

-Note: Make sure redis is running, and you have configured it.

 ```sh
 $ git clone https://github.com/niomwungeri-fabrice/pa-users-ui